mukkino/itch-batch-downloader/README.md

 #### [Microsoft Visual C++ Redistributable](https://www.microsoft.com/en-gb/download/details.aspx?id=48145)

 Install the x64 version if you are using 64-bit Python (most systems).
-This is needed on Windows only and it is available here.
+This is needed on Windows only.

 Some Python packages used by the downloader include native compiled components (for example `cryptography`, `cffi`, and other compiled wheels).